-Without prejudice to national forms, the supervised entity must submit, as a minimum, a detailed CV for the appointee.
+Without prejudice to national forms and in accordance with the joint ESMA and EBA Guidelines on suitability, the supervised entity must submit a detailed CV for the appointee.
 Training plans already followed or to be followed by the appointee are also taken into account.